All you need to know about the sugar beet industry

 The below graph does not equal demand – it is consumption of all added sugars and does not account for import/export of products.

-NFU Sugar graph sugar consumption_79118
+Sugar consumption graph

-British Sugar Plc produces approximately 1 million tonnes of white sugar a year.
-The UK imports about 40% of its sugar consumption.
-Of the sugar that is imported:
+British Sugar Plc produces approximately 1 million tonnes of white sugar per year.
+The UK imports about 40% of its domestically consumed sugar.

 • About half currently comes from sugar cane.
-It is imported from around the world and refined on the banks of the Thames by Tate and Lyle, owned by American Sugar Refiners
+It is imported from around the world and refined on the banks of the Thames by Tate and Lyle, owned by American Sugar Refiners.

 • About half is European beet sugar (mainly from France).